karlproject/karldocs/docs/specs/drafts/chatter-fullux.rst

 KIP 6: Chatter Phase 2, Chatter Full UX Minimum
 ===============================================

-:doc:`kip-0005` covered the features needed for Chatter's pushpanel.
-That is the summary view of Chatter.
 In this KIP, we still stay with the minimum needed to launch.
 But we cover the full UX for Chatter.
 That is, what you get when you navigate to the URL for Chatter.

 .. note::